NVIDIA/aistore/docs/overview.md

 ![CLI-tab](images/cli-overview.gif)

-AIS CLI is currently quickly developing.
+AIS CLI, at version (`ais version`) v1.17 at the time of this is writing, keeps actively developing.
 For more information, please see the project's own [README](/docs/cli.md).

 ## ETL